chancharles/spa-wp-theme/README.md

-If you are looking for a minimal single page application (SPA) theme with WordPress, you have come to the right place.
+If you are looking to develop a single page application (SPA) theme with WordPress, you would find this project useful.

 Build
 -----
-We use Grunt (http://gruntjs.com/) to manage all the build tasks.
+This project uses Grunt (http://gruntjs.com/) to manage all the build tasks.
 The ```Gruntfile.js``` file is your entry point to the build.
 Dependencies are resolved using ```npm```.

 To build this theme, simply type the following in your command line: